Flexibility clauses - What are they?

 01 February 2016

-I’m often asked about the section in your employment contract where it states that you may be asked to carry out duties in addition to your role that are deemed reasonable.
+We're often asked about the section in employment contracts where it states that you may be asked to carry out duties in addition to your role that are deemed reasonable.
 People ask questions like “what is this?”, “what does it mean?” and “can my employer change my job?”

 There are three ways in which your employer can make changes to your employment contract: